sokil/FrontendBundle/README.md

             options.router = new AcmeRouter();
             // container with fromtend services may be passed as option options.container = new Container(acmeServiceDefinition);
+            // root element of SPA app
+            // optional, `body` used by default
+            options.root = 'body';
+            // regions of root app, optional
+            options.regions = {
+                content: '#content', // region for content of app
+                popup: '#popup'      // region for popup rendering }
             // start app
             window.app = new Application(options);
             window.app.start();